jmkristian/OutpostForSCCo/README.md

 "Suspicious network activity has been detected."
 Select "Allow this instance", check "Do not notify me again" and click "OK".

+* Avast antivirus might say "This file might be dangerous ...
+It's been submitted for interrogation."
+Click "More details" and then "I trust this file."
-* Avast Antivirus may say "this file may contain something bad."
+Or it might say "this file may contain something bad."
 After a minute, it might simply say "no problems found" and continue, without your intervention.
 Or it might show a link you can click to run the program anyway.